 How to Sign up for a RefWorks Account

 If you do not already have a RefWorks account, you will need to go to the FAMU RefWorks webpage located here.
-Once on the page, click on the Sign up for an individual account link and it will send you to the RefWorks main page.
-Click on the link labeled Sign Up for a New Account located on the left side of the screen.
-In the picture below, the link that you will need has been circled in red.
+Once on the page, click on the link labeled Create Account on the bottom of the pop up box that will appear..

 This will open up a dialog box that will ask you to provide your FAMU email address, the login name that you would like to use, and for you to create a password.
 After you provide the information requested, a dialog box will appear that will ask you to give your name and your area of interest.
 After you have filled out the final dialog box, you will be directed back to the RefWorks sign in page.
 Sign in to your Refworks account and then navigate to Google Scholar.